sobolevn/git-secret/CONTRIBUTING.md

 > `your-branch` -> `develop` -> `staging` -> `master`

-* `master` branch is protected, since `antigen` and tools like it installs the app from main branch directly.
+- `master` branch is protected, since `antigen` and tools like it installs the app from main branch directly.
 So only fully tested code goes there
-* `staging` - this brach is used to create a new `git` tag and a `github` release, then it gets merged into `master`
+- `staging` - this brach is used to create a new `git` tag and a `github` release, then it gets merged into `master`
-* `develop` is where the development is done and the branch you should send your pull-requests to
+- `develop` is where the development is done and the branch you should send your pull-requests to

 ### Continuous integration

 CI is done with the help of `travis`. `travis` handles multiple environments:

-* `Docker`-based jobs, or so-called 'integration tests', these tests creates a local release, installs it with the package-manager and then runs unit-tests and system checks
+- `Docker`-based jobs, or so-called 'integration tests', these tests creates a local release, installs it with the package-manager and then runs unit-tests and system checks
-* `OSX` jobs, they just assure that everything will work under `OSX`
+- `OSX` jobs, they just assure that everything will work under `OSX`
-* Native `travis` jobs, which handles basic unit-tests and style-checks
+- Native `travis` jobs, which handles basic unit-tests and stylechecks

 ### Release process